zmzhang/pymass/README.md

 # PyMass
 Package for analyzing MS with Python

-It can provide the following functionalities:
+It can provide the following functionalities now:

 * mzXMLParser for fast and efficient mzXML parse